Correcting a Vitamin A Deficiency

 What are the signs and symptoms?

 Night blindness is a major sign that you may have a vitamin A deficiency.
-Vitamin A affects your sight exclusively and having any sight problems may be derived from low vitamin A levels.
+Vitamin A affects your sight exclusively and any sight problems may be derived from low vitamin A levels.
 If untreated, this night blindness, if caused by a vitamin A deficiency, can lead to permanent, irreversible eye damage and possible blindness.

 How do you treat a vitamin A deficiency?